kcho/learn_vim/README.md

 ## 1. Target audience

-- person who
+- People who
+    - use terminal on daily basis
     - edit text files on daily basis
-    - work with a script
+    - work with any type of programming script
     - work with a fair number of consistently named files (~ 1000)
-    - use terminal

 + people who work with MR neuroimaging data